What are consent orders or an application for consent orders?

 - In the circumstances that have arisen since the order was made it is impracticable for the order to be carried out or impracticable for a part of the order to be carried out.

 - A person has defaulted in carrying out an obligation imposed on the person by the order and, in the circumstances that have arisen as a result of that default, it is just and equitable to vary the order or to set the order aside and make another order in substitution for the order.

 - In the circumstances that have arisen since the making of the order, being circumstances of an exceptional nature relating to the care, welfare and development of a child of the marriage, the child or, where the applicant has caring responsibility for the child, the applicant, will suffer hardship if the court does not vary the order or set the order aside and make another order in substitution for the for the order.

 - A proceeds of crime order has been made covering property of the parties to the marriage or either of them, or a proceeds of crime order has been made against a party to the marriage.

-If you and your former partner have reached an agreement, telephone us to discuss preparation of an Application for Consent Orders.
-We offer lump sum and reduced fee packages to draft consent order applications subject to terms and conditions.
+If you and your partner have reached an agreement, telephone us to discuss consent orders.
+We offer lump sum and reduced fee packages to draft consent order.